Defence Cyber Certification audits

 Level 1 support

-The Level 1 process should not feel like a runaway project.
-We split preparation into stages so you can confirm scope, test readiness, improve evidence and decide whether to continue before practical scoring.
+Level 1 does not need to become an open-ended project.
+We split preparation into stages so you can confirm scope, test readiness, improve evidence, and decide whether to continue before practical scoring.

-The formal assessment quote still depends on the final scope, but the builder gives a working view of the preparation and issuing costs you can expect.
+The formal assessment quote still depends on final scope, but the builder gives a working view of preparation, scoring, and issuing costs.

 Confirm the operational scope

-Identify the parts of the organisation that are critical to delivery.
+Identify the functions, systems, services, suppliers, and sites that are critical to delivery.
 Getting this wrong can put certification at risk later.

 Check readiness before going further